 This course gives learners the skills they need to carry out effective mediation in order to resolve disputes.

 The programme is not only relevant to those who wish to become a qualified mediator but is of great benefit to anyone who manages people or situations and as such may require dispute resolution skills.
 Managers – whether that be HR or department heads, for example, recruiters, Gardai, armed forces and those in the prison service are all examples of individuals who would come up against disputes on a regular basis.
 As such, having the skills to effectively mediate in a professional and impartial manner would be of great benefit.

-Our Certificate in Mediation is validated by the QQI and is recognised by The Mediators’ Institute of Ireland (The MII).
-The course takes place over 7 months (two semesters), and is available through blended learning which combines a mixture of online and in-class lectures (with in-class lectures taking place at the weekends only).
+Our Certificate in Mediation is validated by Quality and Qualifications Ireland (QQI) at Level 8 of the National Framework of Qualifications (NFQ) and is recognised by the Mediators’ Institute of Ireland (MII), the Irish Professional Mediators' Organisation (IPMO) and the International Mediation Institute (IMI).
+This part-time course combines a mixture of online and in-class lectures (with in-class lectures taking place at the weekends only).

 Why Study Mediation at Griffith College?

 Our Certificate in Mediation aims to ensure that the student will be a confident, highly effective and self-reflective mediator, with advanced knowledge of the principles of mediation and the mediation process.
 Benefits of the course include: